adityasinghbaghel/BookMyShow-design/README.md

-						Next Page:
-P1: SQL Queries for table creation and insertion of values:  (P1 task)
+## P1: SQL Queries for table creation and insertion of values:  (P1 task)